 3. Find a good television show.

 If you really need to get stuff done (we all have endless to-do lists!) during periods of cluster feeding, try breastfeeding while babywearing.
 While it’s not for everyone, it may help to at least give it a try.
+Babywearing can help keep a fussy baby feel close and secure.
 Soft baby carriers such as the KeaBabies Baby Wrap Carrier can be particularly helpful for nursing on the go!
-To understand how best to breastfeed while wearing a baby, try looking up a few tutorials online.
+To understand how best to breastfeed while using a baby carrier, try looking up a few tutorials online.
+Once you master feeding your baby while in a baby carrier, you can even walk around and do about some simple chores while breastfeeding.

 5. Find a friend.